QUESTION

 ANSWER

-All qualified health plans offered in the marketplace (as well as non-grandfathered individual plans sold outside the marketplace) will cover essential health benefits.
+All qualified health plans offered in the Marketplace (as well as certain non-grandfathered individual plans sold outside the Marketplace) will cover essential health benefits.
 Categories of essential health benefits include:

 • Ambulatory patient services (outpatient care you get without being admitted to a hospital)